filamentphp/filament/packages/support/docs/04-colors.md

 The `Color` class contains every [Tailwind CSS color](https://tailwindcss.com/docs/customizing-colors#color-palette-reference) to choose from.

+You can also pass in a function to `register()` which will only get called when the app is getting rendered.
+This is useful if you are calling `register()` from a service provider, and want to access objects like the currently authenticated user, which are initialized later in middleware.

 ## Using a non-Tailwind color

 You can use custom colors that are not included in the [Tailwind CSS color](https://tailwindcss.com/docs/customizing-colors#color-palette-reference) palette by passing an array of color shades from `50` to `900` in RGB format: